patrickbower/quickstart/README.md

 ## Install

 - Clone the repo
-- Change the remote URL `git remote set-url git@github.com:patrickbower/{NEW REPO NAME}.git`
+- Change the [git remote URL](https://help.github.com/en/github/using-git/changing-a-remotes-url) to use as a renamed repo
 - Verify using `git remote -v`

 ## To Run